 We scrambled up the right side of the rock in the dark and found a bench-like formation on the east-facing side.
 The wind howled up top, so we brought out our down jackets despite being warm on the hike up.
 Other small groups settled atop the rock a ways away from us.
 We huddled together to block the wind as a red glow lined the horizon.

 When the sun finally crept up, Horsetooth Reservoir became a vibrant mirror and the air became warmer.
 The thousands of yellow city lights dulled in the brightness.
 Light hit the mountains behind us, and the crevices that the sun hadn’t reached created patterns in the valley.
 We sat and enjoyed the view as the city came to life in the distance.

 The sun rose higher in the sky as we made our way back down the rock.
 Upon making it back to the forest floor, we were instantly warmer and the jackets came off.
 The day was beautiful and there were very few clouds in the sky.
 When we made it back to the car, the parking lot had just started to fill as many began a morning hike to the rock.

 Layers are a good idea as the early mornings can be chilly, even in the summer.
-But the sun will heat you up once it rises.
+But the sun will warm you up once it rises.
 Bring hot cocoa, coffee, or other warm drinks if you desire.
 We watched enviously as we passed a family enjoying hot cocoa on our way down the rock.
-Lastly, be aware that there are wild animals here.
+Lastly, be aware that there is a range of wildlife here.
 This includes snakes, deer, coyotes, mountain lions, and more.
 Respect the wildlife and environment and keep your wits about you.